 Free Quilt Patterns quilt as you go |quilt-along| part one I'm soooo excited you all are so excited to do this quilt with me!
 I'm also very excited to make a queen sized quilt!
 I never thought I'd be able to start and complete a quilt larger than a lap-size on my own, since quilting a monster quilt is not what I would consider fun.
+With this method, not only can you make a monster quilt top, but, you will be able to quilt is as you go and not have to send it out to the long arm quilter.
 Before we begin, I want to touch on how the quilt will be assembled since I've had soooooooo many questions about that aspect. the books' directions of sewing the blocks together through both the fabric and batting layers, pressing the seams open, then once all the blocks are together and the quilt sandwich is made, stitching in the ditch around each block, *and then using some wool fibre for ties in the middle and corners of each block.
 Ok, so all that being said, are you ready?
 Quilt as you go |quilt-along| part one: gather, sort, cut, mark Yay! ~Penny